PhotonicsTUL/PLaSK/doc/xpl.rst

    :attr name: Object name for further reference.
    :attr role: Object role.
 Important for some solvers.
-   :attr axis: Name of the inverted axis (i.e. perpendicular to the reflection plane).
+   :attr required axis: Name of the inverted axis (i.e. perpendicular to the reflection plane).

    :Contents: A single :ref:`two-dimensional geometry object <sec-XPL-Geometry-objects-2D>`.